rancher/docs/content/rancher/v2.x/en/v1.6-migration/run-migration-tool/_index.md

 <!-- /TOC -->

-## A. Download the Migration-Tools CLI
+## A. Download the migration-tools CLI

 The migration-tools CLI for your platform can be downloaded from our [GitHub releases page](https://github.com/rancher/migration-tools/releases).
 The tools are available for Linux, Mac, and Windows platforms.

-## B. Configure the Migration-Tools CLI
+## B. Configure the migration-tools CLI

 After you download migration-tools CLI, rename it and make it executable.

-1. Open Terminal and change to the directory that contains the migration-tool file.
+1. Open a terminal window and change to the directory that contains the migration-tool file.

 1. Rename the file to `migration-tools` so that it no longer includes the platform name.

-1. Enter the following command to make `migration-tools` an executable:
+1. Enter the following command to make `migration-tools` executable:

     ```
     chmod +x migration-tools
     ```

-## C. Run the Migration-Tools CLI
+## C. Run the migration-tools CLI

 Next, use the migration-tools CLI to export all stacks in all of the Cattle environments into Compose files.
 Then, for stacks that you want to migrate to Rancher v2.x, convert the Compose files into Kubernetes manifest.

->**Prerequisite:** Create an [Account API Key](https://rancher.com/docs/rancher/v1.6/en/api/v2-beta/api-keys/#account-api-keys) to authenticate with Rancher v1.6 when using the Migration-Tools CLI.
+>**Prerequisite:** Create an [Account API Key](https://rancher.com/docs/rancher/v1.6/en/api/v2-beta/api-keys/#account-api-keys) to authenticate with Rancher v1.6 when using the migration-tools CLI.

 1. Export the Docker Compose files for your Cattle environments and stacks from Rancher v1.6.

-    From Terminal, execute the following command, replacing each placeholder with your values.
+    In the terminal window, execute the following command, replacing each placeholder with your values.

     ```
     migration-tools export --url http://<RANCHER_URL:PORT> --access-key <RANCHER_ACCESS_KEY> --secret-key <RANCHER_SECRET_KEY> --export-dir <EXPORT_DIR> --all
     ```

-    **Step Result:** migration-tools exports Compose files (`docker-compose.yml` and `rancher-compose.yml`) for each  in the `--export-dir` directory.
+    **Step Result:** migration-tools exports Compose files (`docker-compose.yml` and `rancher-compose.yml`) for each stack in the `--export-dir` directory.
 If you omitted this option, Compose files are output to your current directory.

     A unique directory is created for each environment and stack.
 For example, if we export each [environment/stack]({{< baseurl >}}/rancher/v2.x/en/v1.6-migration/#migration-example-files) from Rancher v1.6, the following directory structure is created: